San Francisco Truck Accident Lawyers

-- Driving intoxication, which can include drivers being under the influence of alcohol and/or drugs, including prescription and illicit drugs (DUI)
+- Driving intoxicated, which can include drivers being under the influence of alcohol and/or drugs, including prescription and illicit drugs (DUI)

 - Failure to obey traffic laws, such as running red lights or failing to use signals

-- Improper loading of cargo or driving with an unsecured loads
+- Improper loading of cargo or driving with an unsecured load

 - Lack of driver training